[UPDATED] Attorney seeks release of kidnap suspect

 The application was filed by attorney Kirk Cumberbatch on October 6.

-He said his client has been held since his arrest on October 1 and is being kept at a police station in north Trinidad.
+He said his client has been held since his arrest on October 1 at a police station in north Trinidad.

 Cumberbatch said it was unlawful to detain someone on pending further inquiries without reasonable and probable cause.